Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: The XXZ model with (quasi-)random fields

 Finally, we can study how much terms which extend over a distance $l$ contribute to the total norm.
 We consider the case $k$ odd where the amplitude $a_{kls}$ for terms which have support on $2l+2$ sites is given by Eq.~\eqref{akls}.
 We find again that the same entries appear multiple times and that all prefactors for a given $l$ are represented by the column $j=\frac{k+1}{2}-l$ of the coefficient matrix $(C_k)_{ij}$.
 Summing over all initial sites we thus obtain

 where in the last line we transformed the equation to show the support on $l$ sites rather than on $2l+2$ sites.
 In the limit $k \gg l$ we can apply Stirling's formula and find

 This means that all the terms {\it contribute equally independent of the length of their support $l$} which clearly indicates delocalization.
-This analytical result can be checked by symbolic manipulations, see Fig.~\ref{Fig3}.
+We also note that the largest possible support at commutator order $k-1$ are $k$ sites with